Chad Christensen (Idaho politician): Early life and education

-Christensen was born in Idaho Falls, Idaho in 1969, in 1973.
+Christensen was born in Idaho Falls, Idaho in 1973.
 He graduated from Ricks College in Rexburg, Idaho, with an associate degree in criminal justice.
-He also graduated from Idaho State University in Pocatello, Idaho, with a Bachelor of Arts degree in political science.
+He also graduated from Idaho State University in Pocatello, Idaho, with a Bachelor of Science degree in political science.

 Career

 Christensen was in the US Army for 12 years, and also worked in law enforcement.

-Christensen was listed as a member of the extremist group Oath Keepers.
+Christensen was listed as a member of the group Oath Keepers.

-In 2019, Christensen waged a public campaign against Boise State University, stating his intention to defund them over their alleged use of gender neutral bathrooms and offering of free feminine hygiene products.
+In 2019, Christensen waged a public campaign against Boise State University, stating his intention to defund them over their alleged use of gender neutral bathrooms.

 During the 2020-2021 COVID-19 pandemic, Christensen was an outspoken critic of vaccines and social distancing public orders.
 In October 2020, he appeared in a video produced by the Idaho Freedom Foundation.
 He, Lieutenant Governor Janice McGeachin, and other state legislators criticized Idaho Governor Brad Little for the state's COVID-19 restrictions.

 Christensen lost his bid for re-election to Ammon City Councilman Josh Wheeler in the 2022 primaries.
 He chose not to run in the 2024 primaries.

+In 2026, he led an unsuccessful campaign in the primaries.